 "Iran plans to bomb Israel if Israel attacks Iran," declared AOL Time Warner's article about Ahmadinejad's visit.
 The same article mentioned that an official in Ahmadinejad's government had been involved in the U.S. hostage crisis in Iran, a major incident in which 63 U.S. diplomats and 3 U.S. citizens were taken captive in 1979.

 Now maybe it's just me, but "Iran plans to bomb Israel if Israel attacks Iran" sounds like a really dramatic way of stating the obvious; I mean, what country would not retaliate if it were attacked by another country?
-As for the hostage crisis, AOL Time Warner's focus on what ''one'' public servant happened to be doing thirty years ago might seem a bit petty, but there is probably a reason for the focus.
+As for the hostage crisis, AOL Time Warner's focus on what ''one'' public servant happened to be doing thirty years ago might seem a bit petty, but there was probably a reason for the focus.
 Not too long ago, the Western mass media stumbled upon the fact that one perpetrator who was been photographed during the hostage crisis looked like a young version of Ahmadinejad.
 Today, the CIA claims with "relative certainty" that the man was not Ahmadinejad.
-Nevertheless, without waiting for verification, the media began spreading rumors about the photo.
-Once the story fell apart, perhaps the best the media could do to insinuate a relationship that was the equivalent of "he was your 'father's brother's nephew's cousin's former roommate' - which is indicative.
+Nevertheless, without waiting for verification, the media had spread rumors about the photo.
+Once the story fell apart, the media refused to back down.
+But the best they could do, as we see, is insinuate a relationship that was the equivalent of "he was your 'father's brother's nephew's cousin's former roommate", which is telling.

-The Western mass media also accused Ahmadinejad of declaring that Israel should be "wiped off the map".
-In response, the Iranian president was quickly berated for his "anti-Israel rhetoric" and for "advocating genocide."
-One unnamed Israeli official even called for the capture of Ahmadinejad so that the president could be tried for his words in an Israeli court.
-As it turns out, Ahmadinejad did not even say what he was quoted as saying; the words cited were fresh from the imagination of Ethan Bronner, a writer for the Jewish-owned New York Times, who had "accidently" mistranslated a speech that the Iranian president had given.
+As the roast continued, the mass media also accused Ahmadinejad of declaring that Israel should be "wiped off the map" and berated him for his "anti-Israel rhetoric" and "advocating genocide."
+One unnamed Israeli official even called for Ahmadinejad to be abducted so that he could be tried for his words in an Israeli court.
+As it turns out, Ahmadinejad did not even say what he was quoted as saying; the words cited were fresh from the imagination of Ethan Bronner, a writer for the Jewish-owned New York Times who had "accidentally" mistranslated a speech that the Iranian president had given.

-Of course, the pieces begin to fall in place when one is aware that U.S. media giants like AOL Time Warner support Israel and those who support Israel are eager to agitate against Iran and its president.
-It is no surprise why.
-Iran's president questions the accepted version of the Holocaust and dares to suggest that its purpose is to justify Israel's existence and guilt Germans into financing and supporting it.
-Additionally, although Israel is the only country in the Middle East capable of launching a nuclear attack, Iran is making progress towards obtaining nuclear power abilities, which could disrupt Israel's regional hegemony.
-Iran is also an avid supporter of Hezbollah, a resistance group with which the Israelis are at battle with over land claims.
+Can you see the pattern here?
+Perhaps aware that U.S. media giants like AOL Time Warner support Israel and those who support Israel are eager to agitate against Iran and its president, things begin to make more sense; after all, Iran's president questions the accepted version of the Holocaust and dares to suggest that its purpose is to justify Israel's existence and guilt Germans into financing and supporting it.
+Additionally, although Israel is the only country in the Middle East capable of launching a nuclear attack, Iran is purportedly on its way towards obtaining nuclear capabilities which, in terms of military power, mean parity with Israel.
+Iran is also a patron of Hezbollah, a resistance group with which the Israelis are at battle with over land claims.

-Every American is entitled to look up the facts and form their own opinion about Iran, Israel and the ongoing Palestinian-Israeli and Lebanon crises.
-But any prospective involvement derived from that should be about what is best for America and what America has to risk and gain in consequence, not what some pro-Israeli lobbyists see as the best outcome for Israel exclusively.
-The distinction is critical, because the pro-Israel camp would love for Americans to get involved on their side in any of aforementioned crises to the greatest extent possible no matter the cost to America; after all, the more involved the U.S. is on Israel's side, the less of a sacrifice has Israel to make to achieve its objectives, and the less of a danger there is for Israel to risk overplaying its hand for maximum gain.
-This is one of the reasons we should be wary of the pro-Israel lobby, as well as its bought-out politicians and allied press and media, because everything they are saying is basically to propagate U.S. involvement.
+Every American can look up the facts and form their own opinion about Iran, Israel and the ongoing Palestinian-Israeli and Lebanon crises.
+Some might not consider that their business at all, and that is fine.
+Either way, it is important to at least understand how those on both sides have an agenda to shape minds and win support.
+That said, any American's opinion about U.S. involvement in these conflicts should be about what is best for America, and what America has to risk or gain in consequence - it should not be about what some pro-Israeli lobbyists, no matter what they say, actually see as the best outcome for Israel.
+That distinction is important, because the Israel fan club would love for Americans to get on their side to the greatest extent possible, no matter what and no matter the cost to America; after all, the more involved the U.S. is in Israel's conflicts, the less of a burden Israel has to achieve its war aims, and the greater the risk that Israel will overplay its hand, to America's detriment, if Israel thinks it can achieve its aims with American help.
+This is the primary reason we should be wary of the pro-Israel lobby, its bought-out politicians and allied press and media, because everything they say is basically to propagate U.S. involvement.
 We should never forget that.